YiiiLiu/MovieDataTimeSeries/README.md

 #### 60 Columns
 * Missing all the Demo columns
 * Rating Votes IMDb staff and Rating Votes Males under 18 are also missing.

-After the renaming all the columns, we scrape the date and time when the rating was scrape from the webpage on the data set file name.
-Next is to separate the time vary columns and the time invary columns.
-Then we consolidate all the data we have into one large data set, then keep the unique one for later use.
+Datasets: 2018-04-02 00.00.00 and 2018-07-29 19.00.00.
+A note about this is that they are all the days with few data being scraped.
+2018-04-02 we only have one, 2018-07-29 we only have three.

+After identifying these inconsistencies, we proceeded to extract the date and time of when the ratings were scraped, using the dataset filenames as our source.
+Then, we renamed all the columns for clarity and separate them into two categories: 'time vary' and 'time invary' columns.
+Time vary columns contain ratings that changes across the dataset.
+In contrast, time invary columns has data that remain consistent throughout the dataset, meaning that for the same movie in different datasets, this information stays the same, like link or title.
+Our goal is to drop the duplicate rows while preserving unique entries identified by their IMDB_ID and TITLE for in-depth future analysis.

 ## Advertisement Data
 First we have the data set contains information on the following: